Lusaka – Capital of Zambia

 There are upmarket clubs and restaurants in the suburbs but many roadside shebeens offer a closer experience of how Zambians “get in the groove” and dance the night away to the sounds of rhumba, kwela, hip hob, or R&B

-Click here for a full list of restaurants including coffee shops, take aways, night clubs, pubs as well as their phone numbers.
+There are many good restaurants in Lusaka including coffee shops, take aways, night clubs, pubs as well as their phone numbers.